-Jane grew up in Whanganui, New Zealand, but left for the lights of London 30-plus years ago, enjoying a certain success in corporate life as a public relations consultant before launching a second career coaching leaders of transformational change.
+Jane grew up in Wanganui, New Zealand, but left for the lights of London 30-plus years ago, enjoying a certain success in corporate life as a public relations consultant before launching a second career coaching leaders of transformational change.
 I gained a Masters in Adult Learning from Middlesex University in 2006.

 We shall not cease from exploration

 And the end of all our exploring